alexcolls/web3-contracts-bundle/contracts/games/MarketPlace/README.md

 ### buyToken

 Purchase an NFT by specifying its contract address, token ID, and the seller's address.
 Requires the buyer to have sufficient GFAL token allowance to cover the purchase price.

+## updatePrice
+Seller can update Sale price while NFT is on sale.

 ### removeToken